 Risk Factors for Allergic Rhinitis

-Your risk of developing allergic rhinitis is increased if you have other allergies.
-The most common allergies or allergic conditions associated with allergic rhinitis include:
+Your chances of allergic rhinitis are higher if you have other allergies.
+The most common links are to:

 - Seed dust